Diagnosis and Staging

 M describes whether the cancer has spread to a different area of the body

-Each type of cholangiocarcinoma1 – intrahepatic, hilar (perihilar or Klatskin), extrahepatic and distal – is individually listed under the TNM staging system.
+Each type of cholangiocarcinoma1 – intrahepatic, hilar (or perihilar), extrahepatic/distal – is individually listed under the TNM staging system.
 Read More

 Grading refers to the appearance of the cancer cells under the microscope and gives an idea of how quickly the cancer may develop.